tkansaki/tkansaki.github.io/essays/essay06.md

 to understand someone else's code.
 Although it can become tedious to work with because of its nature, it can present a simple solution to create a normal webpage in fewer lines of code.

-This is an example of a page buit with a UI Framework:
+This is an example of a page built with a UI Framework:

 </p>
 <img style="width: 500px" src="https://raw.githubusercontent.com/tkansaki/tkansaki.github.io/master/images/Screenshot%20(12).png">
 <p>

-It's simple but pretty and ony took a few lines of CSS code.
+It's simple but pretty and only took a few lines of CSS code.

 Now here is an example of a simple page without the use of UI frameworks: